-Autonomous Underwater Vehicles have been successfully deployed in Antarctica since 2001.
+Autonomous Underwater Vehicles (AUVs) have been successfully deployed in Antarctica since 2001.
 Their ability to explore under ice regions and collect critical datasets where no other means exist, make them extremely valuable tools for polar climate science.

 The 2018/19 Antarctic season marked the entrance of two new long-range polar-capable AUV facilities targeting Antarctic research: Sweden’s Kongsberg Hugin ‘RAN’ and Australia’s ISE Explorer ‘nupiri muka’.
 Other nations are also developing new AUV capabilities and as such a new era of expanded under ice exploration is set to begin.
 It is now feasible to consider ambitious goals over the next decade such as mapping the seafloor and cavity structure of all major Antarctic ice shelves and monitoring the variability of sea ice thickness and related ecosystems across the seasonal ice zone.